darsys/weatherdatatools/README.md

 # Weather data tools
-A js library with utilities to facilitate working with weather data.
-The objective of this library is to provide an object to push weather conditions (ie temperature, rainfall, wind speed, wind direction) into an object that can massage and (time) filter the data to provide more meaningfull weather conditions.
+weatherdatatools is a js library to facilitate working with weather data.
+This library means to provide objects in which to push weather condition readings (ie temperature, rainfall, wind speed, wind direction) over time that can then provide processed meaningful weather conditions.

 Examples:
 average windspeed 5 minutes